gvwilson/sensibleadventures/shapers/shapers.md

    because it's up to the player to decide when to be brave, when to tell truth, and to solve puzzles.
-   NPCs only need to be given scores for these things when it's important to the game.
+   NPCs only need to be given scores for these traits when it's important to the game.

 ## Species